 Energy Consumption in the Construction Industry

 ASHRAE is a prominent figure in the energy efficiency industry.
-The American Society of Heating, Refrigerating and Air-Conditioning Engineers researches, influences, educates, and certifies as an organization.
+The American Society of Heating, Refrigerating and Air-Conditioning Engineers researches, influences, educates and certifies as an organization.
 According to their 2019 Report on energy efficiency in buildings, 36% of global energy consumption and 40% of global CO2 comes from buildings (ASHRAE, 2019, p.
 2).
 Specifically, building them, running them, and maintaining them.
 Accordingly, ASHRAE is dedicated to supporting energy efficiency as the solution.
-They believe efficiency should come even before renewable energy, as the most cost effective and simple manner of producing more energy.
-In fact, they project energy efficient buildings can decrease those figures by as much as 50% by 2030.
+They believe efficiency should come even before renewable energy, as the most cost-effective and simple manner of producing more energy.
+In fact, they project energy-efficient buildings that can decrease those figures by as much as 50% by 2030.

 Solving Energy Consumption with Energy Efficient Buildings

 In order to achieve this, ASHRAE advocates for energy codes and inspections.
 Plus, they even certify inspectors to assess building efficiency.
 Ultimately, these regulations provide a way to benchmark progress.
 At the same time, they recognize governance requires constant evolution.
 They must become even more aggressive to reach their goals.
 Some of the objectives they outlined include teaming up with other organizations to offer more incentives and educational opportunities, helping developing countries, and expanding Advanced Energy Design Guides.